 The piece looked fantastic with the new paint work but I felt that it still needed that bit more detail and the top wasn’t doing it for me.
 Also there is the problem that the rear of this sideboard is just exposed backing board … somehow we had to transform it into a striking counter that people would enjoy standing in front of whilst making their purchases in the shop.

-After some serious brain storming we decided to line the top with reclaimed timber and to use a combination of reclaimed pressed tin from and reclaimed corbels with some skirting and the results were fabulous!!
+After some serious brain storming we decided to line the top with reclaimed timber and to use a combination of reclaimed pressed tin from an old school and reclaimed corbels with some skirting and the results were fabulous!!

 Here she is in place during our setting up shop.
 How fantastic is the pressed tin with those corbels!!
 And the warmth of the wood on top is just perfection.